rfshelley/Documentation/ref-docs/device-handler-ref.rst

     ================    =========== ===========
     Property            Type        Description
     ================    =========== ===========
-    name (required)     `String`_   the name of the event.
-Typically corresponds to an attribute name of a capability. value (required)    `Object`_   the value of the event.
-The value is stored as a string, but you can pass numbers or other objects. descriptionText     `String`_   the description of this event.
+    name (required)     `String`_   the name of the Event.
+Typically corresponds to an attribute name of a capability. value (required)    `Object`_   the value of the Event.
+The value is stored as a string, but you can pass numbers or other objects. descriptionText     `String`_   the description of this Event.
 This appears in the mobile application activity for the device.
-If not specified, this will be created using the event name and value. displayed           `Boolean`_  specify ``true`` to display this event in the mobile application activity feed, ``false`` to not display.
-Defaults to ``true``. linkText            `String`_   name of the event to show in the mobile application activity feed. isStateChange       `Boolean`_  specify ``true`` if this event caused a device attribute to change state.
+If not specified, this will be created using the Event name and value. displayed           `Boolean`_  specify ``true`` to display this Event in the mobile application activity feed, ``false`` to not display.
+Defaults to ``true``. linkText            `String`_   name of the Event to show in the mobile application activity feed. isStateChange       `Boolean`_  specify ``true`` if this Event caused a device attribute to change state.
 Typically not used, since it will be set automatically. unit                `String`_   a unit string, if desired.
-This will be used to create the ``descriptionText`` if it (the ``descriptionText`` option) is not specified. data                `Map`_      A map of additional information to store with the event
+This will be used to create the ``descriptionText`` if it (the ``descriptionText`` option) is not specified. data                `Map`_      A map of additional information to store with the Event
     ================    =========== ===========

 **Example:**